inspec/inspec/docs-chef-io/content/inspec/matchers.md

 end
 ```

-`cmp` matcher is allowed in the following comparisions:
+The `cmp` matcher compares values in the following ways:

-### Compares strings to numbers
+- Compares strings to numbers

 ```ruby
 describe sshd_config do